blackhawk42/PA-P3-actividad_3/README.md

 make
 ```

-To run the execute the program, run:
+To execute the program, run:

 ```
 ./tunnel.exe